gbrls/gbrls.github.io/content/_index.md

 {{< /typeit >}}

-Welcome to my Blog :frog: here I talk about Hacking, Programming, and Random stuff.
+Hi, I'm Gabriel Schneider.
+My main interests are in Programming, Hacking, Reverse Engineering, CTFs at [ELT](https://ctftime.org/team/9061).

-This website is hosted by me, and it's programmed by me.
-I think it's really wonderful how we can build a place for ourselves on the Internet where everybody else can see it.
-Unfortunately the Web is not the Internet.
-It has enabled the centralization of content in a handful of platforms and the monetization of our browsing.
-I believe the Internet has a much bigger potential to create a space where we can share ideas in a descentralized way, follow our interests and access information.
-I don't have a silver bullet to solve those things, but I can see how things can get better. **We are the ones who create value to those platforms, the power is in our hands to make a change**.
-For now, this website is hosted on the Web, and until something better comes by, I see you there.
+It's really wonderful how we can build a place for ourselves on the Internet where everybody else can see it.

+The Internet has a potential to create a space where we can share ideas in a descentralized way, follow our interests and access information. **We are the ones who create value in it, the power is in our hands to make a change**.

 If you wish to see more, see the links bellow: